daryllxd/lifelong-learning/programming/philosophy/getting-real.md

 ## The Starting Line

-*Build Less:* Do less than your com- petitors to beat them.
+*Build Less:* Do less than your competitors to beat them.
 Solve the simple problems and leave the hairy, difficult, nasty problems to everyone else.
 Instead of one- upping, try one-downing.
 Instead of outdoing, try underdoing.

 Less features
 Less options/preferences